cockroachdb/docs/src/current/cockroachcloud/resource-usage.md

 - Network egress
 - Storage layer I/O

-To understand these resources, you need to understand a bit about the CockroachDB {{ site.data.products.standard }} architecture.
-A CockroachDB {{ site.data.products.standard }} cluster is divided into two layers that run in separate processes: the SQL layer and the storage layer.
+A CockroachDB {{ site.data.products.standard }} cluster is divided into a SQL layer and a storage layer that run in separate processes.
 The SQL layer receives and runs your SQL queries and background jobs.
 When the SQL layer needs to read or write data rows, it calls the storage layer, which manages a replicated, transactional row store that is distributed across many machines.

 **SQL CPU** is the CPU consumed by SQL processes (not storage processes) and is converted to [Request Units]({% link cockroachcloud/plan-your-cluster.md %}#request-units) using this equivalency: 1 RU = 3 milliseconds SQL CPU.

 **Network egress** measures the number of bytes that are returned from a SQL process to the calling client.
 It also includes any bytes sent by bulk operations like `EXPORT` or changefeeds.
-It is converted to Request Units using this equivalency: 1 RU = 1 KiB Network egress.
+It is converted to Request Units using this equivalency: 1 RU = 1 KiB network egress.

 **Storage layer I/O** includes the read and write requests sent by the SQL layer to the storage layer.
 These operations are sent in batches containing any number of requests.
 Requests can have a payload containing any number of bytes.
 Write operations are replicated to multiple storage processes (3 by default), with each replica counted as a separate write operation.
 Storage layer I/O is converted to Request Units using these equivalencies: